sausheong/polyglot/README.md

 So what's the catch?

-There must be a catch, and there is certainly one.
 Polyglot *increases* the complexity in the effort to develop web apps.
 Unlike frameworks like Rails or Django or Express, Polyglot doesn't exist to make life easier for the programmer.
 In fact it adds the complexity of the application, not only in the deployment but also in the development.

 As a programmer you trade complexity and effort for something you think is more important for the web app you're creating.
 In Polyglot, we are trading complexity and effort for: